 If the roof is not visible during the VA appraisal, for example, if it's covered with snow, it can still pass minimum property requirements.
 There are two stipulations:

 VA loan roof requirements are certainly not the only standards that apply, and MPRs are nowhere near an exhaustive list of all defective conditions or problems that a roof might have.

-Borrowers who need information about code compliance issues will need to consult the local authority.
-The Department of Veterans Affairs does not have a list of all the building codes that may apply.
-Additionally, borrowers should know that VA loan rules never take precedence over or above federal, state, or local law.
+State and local building codes often have roof-related guidelines to guide homebuyers.
+The Department of Veterans Affairs does not have a list of all the building codes that may apply, and VA loan rules never take precedence over or above federal, state or local law.

 Borrowers needing information about code compliance issues must consult the local authority.

 After getting under contract with a seller, paying for a full home inspection is recommended.
 Local home inspectors will often be more familiar with common local code compliance rules and regulations and will be able to examine the roof thoroughly.
 Here are some common issues to look for when looking at properties:

 The VA's roof requirements are put in place to protect homeowners from costly damages and unsafe living conditions.
 While VA appraisers will check that minimum requirements are in place, ordering a home inspection is wise.
 You don't want any surprises after closing.